 4. Translating Islam into the language of the Russian state and the Orthodox Church

 5. Constructing the image of Islam in contemporary Russian print media: the language strategies and politics of misrepresentation

 6. Islamic masculinities in action: the construction of masculinity in Russian visual culture about the Chechen wars

 7. Crafting mosque-state relations through community-service work: the case of Yardam mosque in Kazan, Tatarstan

-Greg Simons is Associate Professor with the IRES at Uppsala University in Sweden; at Department of Communication Sciences and a Leading Researcher at the Business Technology Institute at Turiba University in Riga, Latvia; a leading researcher at the Humanitarian Institute of Ural Federal University in Russia.
+Greg Simons is Associate Professor with the IRES at Uppsala University, Sweden; at Department of Communication Sciences and a Leading Researcher at the Business Technology Institute at Turiba University, Riga, Latvia; a leading researcher at the Humanitarian Institute of Ural Federal University, Yekaterinburg, Russia.